-(a) Reflects threshold, target and maximum dollar amounts payable under the Executive Incentive Plan for performance during fiscal 2008, as described in "Compensation Discussion and Analysis - Elements of Executive Compensation Programs."
+(a) Reflects target and maximum dollar amounts payable under the Executive Incentive Plan for performance during fiscal 2009, as described in "Compensation Discussion and Analysis - Elements of Executive Compensation Programs."
 "Threshold" refers to the minimum amount payable for a certain level of performance; "Target" refers to the amount payable if specified performance targets are reached; and "Maximum" refers to the maximum payout possible.
-Mr. Bado's amount in the "Target" column includes a fiscal 2008 target Executive Incentive Plan award of \$80,000 and target commissions of \$240,000.
-Mr. Bado's maximum Executive Incentive Plan award is \$152,000, or 190 percent of his target award; commissions do not have a preset maximum limit.
+Mr. Bado's amount in the "Target" column includes a fiscal 2009 target Executive Incentive Plan award of \$80,000, target commissions of \$300,000 and target sales bonus of \$40,000.
+Mr. Bado's maximum Executive Incentive Plan award is \$152,000, or 190 percent of his target award; his maximum sales bonus is \$80,000, or 200% of his target bonus.
+Commissions do not have a preset maximum limit.
+Mr. Castino's amounts in the "Target" and "Maximum" columns represent amounts potentially payable to him; however, because he resigned during fiscal 2009 he was ineligible to receive an award under the fiscal 2009 Executive Plan.